Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

 Description This course explores a fundamental question for business organizations: how does a firm raise money to finance its operations?
-Topics include the time value of money, valuation of bonds and stocks, portfolio theory, market efficiency, theories of capital structure, and option pricing.
+Topics include the time value of money, valuation of bonds and stocks, portfolio theory, market efficiency, and theories of capital structure.
 Particular attention will be given to understanding a firm#s choice of capital structure (i.e. the mix of common stock, preferred stock, debt, options, and other convertible instruments) and the legal rights these financial instruments create.
-Students will be assigned to small groups and required to work through several problem sets throughout the semester.
+We will spend a significant portion of the class working through the contractual provisions and other legal rights associated with (i) a debt financing contract, and (ii) an equity investment through preferred stock.
+Prerequisite: Corporations (B653) or permission of the instructor.
+No prior background in finance is required.
+Nonetheless, having at least some familiarity with accounting or business transactions generally and a willingness to work through numerical problems will be helpful.
+Note: This class will not be offered in the 2016-2017 school year.

 Faculty W. Hicks, C. Ochoa, B. Broughman